zaiisao/Documentation/en/Voice/join_communication_windows.md

 In the <code>joinChannel</code> method:

 -  Pass a token that identifies the role and privilege of the user.
-A token is generated at the server of the app.
-For how to generate a token, see [Security Keys](../../en/Voice/token.md).

-	> When creating a project at [Dashboard](https://dashboard.agora.io/), You can generate a Temp Token.
 A Temp Token can be used at the testing stage.
 For the production environment, we recommend using a Token generated at your server.
+For how to generate a token, see [Security Keys](../../en/Voice/token.md).
 -   Pass a channel ID that identifies the channel.
 Users that input the same channel ID enter into the same channel.
 -   Pass a uid that identifies the user.
 Each user in a channel requires a unique uid.
 If you want to join the same channel on different devices, ensure that different uids are used for each device.